mhufflep/override/README.md

 # override

 The final project in the cybersecurity branch.
-The goal is to pass all the 10 levels:
+The goal is to pass 10 levels:

 | Level | Exploit\Technique\Breach |
 | ----- | ------- |